minimaxir/aitextgen/docs/dataset.md

 ## Saving/Loading a TokenDataset

-When creating a TokenDataset, you can automatically save it as a compressed gzipped MessagePack binary when completed.
+When creating a TokenDataset, you can automatically save it as a compressed gzipped numpy array when completed.

 ```python
 data = TokenDataset("shakespeare.txt", save_cache=True)